 Kodak S-1 versus Panasonic GX85

 The Kodak PIXPRO S-1 and the Panasonic Lumix DMC-GX85 (labelled Panasonic GX80 in some countries) are two digital cameras that were revealed to the public, respectively, in January 2012 and April 2016.
 Both the S-1 and the GX85 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The Kodak has a resolution of 16.1 megapixel, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Kodak S-1 and the Panasonic GX85 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the S-1 – represents the basis or 100 percent across all the size and weight measures).